slavivanov/encharge-integrations-utilities/README.md

 - Property `securitySchemes` MUST be defined in `components`
 - Property `security` MUST list the scheme from `securitySchemes`
 - A `securitySchemes` schema MIGHT have property `x-encharge-auth-flow-extra-operation` which lists the operation to perform after authentication to retrieve additional credentials.
+- TODO: Document x-encharge-service config.
+For now, see IServiceSchemaEnchargeExtension in "openapiSchema.d.ts".
 - Paths MUST use the following format: `/operationName`
 - Paths MUST have only a single method, which is `post`.
 - Each operation has `x-encharge-operation` object.